wp-plugins/insert-html-snippet/readme.txt

 	★ Convert CSS codes to shortcodes
 	★ Support for snippet shortcodes in widgets
-	★ Dropdown menu in TinyMCE editor to pick snippet shortcodes easily ★ Insert adcodes, social bookmarking code, flash, videos and  much more to your posts,pages and widgets
+	★ Dropdown menu in TinyMCE editor to pick snippet shortcodes easily ★ Insert adsense or any adcode
+	★ Insert addthis or any	social bookmarking code
+	★ Insert flash, videos etc. to your posts,pages and widgets

 = Features in Detail =

 Insert Html Snippet allows you to create shortcodes corresponding to html snippets.
-You can create a shortcode corresponding to any random HTML code such as ad codes, javascript codes, video embedding codes, css codes etc. and use the same in your posts, pages or widgets.
+You can create a shortcode corresponding to any random HTML code such as ad codes (adsense or any adserver), javascript codes (addthis), video embedding codes, css codes etc. and use the same in your posts, pages or widgets.

 The shortcodes generated using the plugin are easily available as a dropdown in the standard wordpress content editor as well as in widget settings, thereby giving you ease of integrating your HTML snippets with your posts and pages.